Volkswagen Golf SV review

 The Golf SV not only looks like the standard hatchback with which it shares part of its name but all of the running gear and the versatile MQB architecture has also been adopted.
 It means the engine range – which is now 20 per cent more fuel efficient – can be carried over, with four turbocharged petrol and three turbo diesel engine available.

 Power outputs range from 84bhp to 148bhp, with five and six speed manual transmissions available plus an automatic DSG gearbox being offered depending on engine choice.
+For those who like to keep running costs down, there is also a fuel-sipping Bluemotion model available which emits only 95g/km of CO2.

 Given the huge success of the standard Golf, it’s no surprise that the SV’s styling is heavily influenced by its smaller brother’s.
 With its straightforward design, solid proportions and upright tail, it looks more like a tall family hatch than a traditional MPV.